Post-Regularization Confidence Bands for Ordinary Differential Equations: Introduction

 A central question in ODE modeling is about \emph{inference} of significance of individual regulatory relations among the variables in the system \citep{Ma2009}.
-The majority of existing ODE solutions have been focusing on regularized sparse \emph{estimation} of the ODEs.
-Even though sparse estimation can in effect identify such relations, it does not produce a quantification of statistical significance explicitly, nor controls the false discovery explicitly.
-In general, inference is an utterly different problem from sparse estimation.
-When the functional forms are completely \emph{known} in an ODE system, confidence intervals for the ODE parameters have been studied and been mostly built upon asymptotic normality of finite-dimensional parameters \citep{Ramsay2007, miao2014generalized, zhang2015selection, wu2019parameter}.
+The majority of existing ODE solutions, however, have been focusing on regularized sparse \emph{estimation} of the ODEs. {Even though sparse estimation can in effect identify such relations, it does not produce a quantification of statistical significance, nor explicitly controls the false discovery rate (FDR).
+By contrast, inference provides both an explicit uncertainty quantification and an explicit FDR control.
+As such, inference is generally a different problem from sparse estimation.} When the functional forms are completely \emph{known} in an ODE system, confidence intervals for the ODE parameters have been studied and been mostly built upon asymptotic normality of finite-dimensional parameters \citep{Ramsay2007, qi2010asymptotic, xue2010sieve, miao2014generalized, zhang2015selection, wu2019parameter}.
 When the functional forms are \emph{unknown}, however, there is \emph{no} existing solution for individual ODE parameter inference. \citet{dai2021kernel} derived the confidence interval of the entire signal trajectory in kernel ODEs with unknown functionals.
 Nevertheless, their method could \emph{not} infer the \emph{individual} regulatory effect of one variable on another, but instead only the \emph{sum} of all individual effects.
 Building confidence intervals for individual ODE parameters with unknown regulatory relations is particularly challenging, as it involves infinite-dimensional functionals.
 There is a clear gap in the current literature on ODE inference.